-This role is based at The Orange Door (NEMA), located in Heidelberg, Wurundjeri Country and reports to the Team Leader The Orange Door (NEMA) or the Senior Specialist Family Violence Hub Practitioner who will provide supervision and review.
+This role reports to the Team Leader The Orange Door (Hume Moreland) or the Senior Specialist Family Violence Hub Practitioner who will provide supervision and review.

 EXPECTATIONS

 - Conduct oneself in accordance with the Berry Street Code of Conduct which is underpinned by the values of accountability, courage, integrity, respect and working together within the principles of continuous improvement and occupational health and safety. - Berry Street is committed to service delivery that prioritises diversity and inclusion.
 We aim to ensure every individual is treated with dignity and respect regardless of their cultural background, ability, ethnicity, gender identity, sexual orientation, spirituality or religion. - Berry Street is committed to being a child safe, child friendly and child empowering organisation.
 In everything we do we seek to protect children.
 We are committed to the cultural safety of Aboriginal and Torres Strait Islander children; children from culturally and/or linguistically diverse backgrounds; children with a disability; children who identify with a sexual and or gender minority identity.